lerwine/isolated-package-feeds/NuGetPuller.CLI/README.md

 ### Download Packages

-Download packages from the upstream NuGet repository and add them to the local repository.
+Download packages from the upstream NuGet repository and add them to the local feed.

 - `--download` **Required**: Identifier of package to download.